 Winters in North Dakota are characterized by cold temperatures, low wind chills, freezing rain and snow.
-A large portion of winter (40 to 70 days) averages 0°F, although extreme minimum temperatures of -60°F have been recorded (Enz 2003).
+A large portion of winter (40 to 70 days) averages 0° F, although extreme minimum temperatures of minus 60° F have been recorded (Enz, 2003).

-The majority of beef cows in the Northern Plains are housed in open dry lot pens during the winter (Asem-Hiablie et al. 2016) and are exposed to these extreme winter conditions.
-In dry lots, cattle are fed mechanically harvested feeds such as hay and silage.
+The majority of beef cows in the northern Plains is housed in open drylot pens during the winter (Asem-Hiablie et al., 2016) and is exposed to these extreme winter conditions.
+In drylots, cattle are fed mechanically harvested feeds such as hay and silage.

-Winter feed costs, resulting from labor, machinery and energy required to provide feed, water and bedding to cattle kept in dry lots, make up more than 60 percent of total feed costs for most beef cow-calf operations.
-Because total feed costs account for approximately 60 percent of cow-calf production costs (Taylor and Field 1995), beef producers are interested in reducing winter feed costs by extending the grazing season.
+Winter feed costs, resulting from labor, machinery and energy required to provide feed, water and bedding to cattle kept in drylots, make up more than 60 percent of total feed costs for most beef cow-calf operations.
+Because feed costs account for approximately 60 percent of cow-calf production costs (Taylor and Field, 1995), beef producers are interested in reducing winter feed costs by extending the grazing season.

-Extending the grazing season by keeping cattle on pasture for a significant period of time during the winter allows animals to harvest their own food and decreases reliance on inputs such as machinery and energy required to harvest forage (D'Souza et al. 1990).
-By maximizing the use of grazed grass, the cheapest feed resource for ruminants (Hennessy and Kennedy 2009), extending the grazing season can decrease production costs and enhance profitability of livestock production (D'Souza et al. 1990; Hennessy and Kennedy 2009).
+Extending the grazing season by keeping cattle on pasture for a significant period of time during the winter allows animals to harvest their own food and decreases reliance on inputs such as machinery and energy required to harvest forage (D'Souza et al., 1990).
+By maximizing the use of grazed grass, the cheapest feed resource for ruminants (Hennessy and Kennedy, 2009), extending the grazing season can decrease production costs and enhance profitability of livestock production (D'Souza, et al. 1990; Hennessy and Kennedy, 2009).

-Strategies for extending the grazing season such as swath grazing, bale grazing and stockpiling have been evaluated (D'Souza et al. 1990; Willms et al. 1993; Volesky et al. 2002; McCartney et al. 2004; Jungnitsch et al. 2011; Kelln et al. 2011; Baron et al. 2014).
+Strategies for extending the grazing season such as swath grazing, bale grazing and stockpiling have been evaluated (D'Souza et al., 1990; Willms et al., 1993; Volesky et al., 2002; McCartney et al., 2004; Jungnitsch et al., 2011; Kelln et al., 2011; Baron et al., 2014).
 The economic benefits from these strategies accrue mainly from cost reductions of feeds and feeding, labor, fuel, machinery maintenance and repair, and manure removal.

-Environmentally, keeping cattle on pasture returns nutrients directly onto the land and allows for optimal nutrient capture by growing plants (Jungnitsch et al. 2011; Kelln et al. 2011).
-Depositing manure directly on pastures avoids nutrient accumulation in one place, minimizing nutrient loss to the environment through runoff or leaching (Kelln et al. 2012; Bernier et al. 2014).
+Environmentally, keeping cattle on pasture returns nutrients directly onto the land and allows for optimal nutrient capture by growing plants (Jungnitsch et al., 2011; Kelln et al., 2011).
+Depositing manure directly on pastures avoids nutrient accumulation in one place, minimizing nutrient loss to the environment through runoff or leaching (Kelln et al., 2012; Bernier et al., 2014).

-Extending the grazing season must be assessed against benefits to the animal as well as to the producer.
-The majority of beef producers in North Dakota still overwinter cattle in dry lots.
-Low adoption rates of extended-grazing strategies by producers may be attributed to limited local information on animal performance in extended-grazing systems, especially bale grazing, as well as data on the economics of extended grazing under North Dakota winter conditions.

-Participants at a winter grazing conference in North Dakota (www.ag.ndsu.edu/centralgrasslandsrec/winter-grazingworkshop-held-nov-4-5) identified the need for more locally generated information on extended grazing strategies.
-Therefore, this study was conducted to assess performance of pregnant beef cows managed in two overwintering environments (pasture or dry lot) under south-central North Dakota winter conditions.
+Extending the grazing season must show benefits to the animal as well as to the producer.
+Local information on animal performance in extended grazing systems, especially bale grazing, as well as data on the economics of extended grazing under North Dakota winter conditions, is limited.
+Therefore, this study was conducted to assess the performance of pregnant beef cows managed in two overwintering environments (pasture or drylot) under southcentral North Dakota winter conditions.